 Do I need to make an appointment?
 How far in advance do I need to contact you?

 Yes, appointments are required.
 The more advanced notice you can give us when booking your appointment, the more scheduling flexibility we can provide.
-Appointments are available Mon-Wed & Fridays with limited special appointments available Saturdays.
+Appointments are available Mon-Wed & Fridays with limited special appointments available some Saturday mornings.

 What services are not available during a housecall visit?